| Title: | Intracardiac Electrograms |

 annotation labels at specified time points

 These components help to navigate, and visualize data.
-The egm
+The egm class is

 the backbone for working with WFDB objects in R, and provides an interface